Public health risks | Redland City Council

 What are public health risks?

 Redland City Council is legally responsible for enforcing the Public Health Act 2005.
-Public health risks are likley to be hazardous to human health, contribute to disease in humans or transmission of an infections condition in humans and may include:
+Public health risks are likely to be hazardous to human health, contribute to disease in humans or transmission of an infectious condition in humans and may include:

 • wastewater and sewage